 - You want the most dependable national cell coverage within the US.

 - You are a traveler (national or international), but you stay within the US for MOST of the year.
 Don’t think that just because another carrier might be cheaper, it will provide you with the same service and coverage you currently receive on Verizon or AT&T. Their customer service may be a pain, but the coverage is simply the best in the US.
 Do not switch to T-Mobile if you will be spending most of your time within the US, as the T-Mobile service itself (where you get unlimited data) is often non-existent in rural areas.
 When you leave T-Mobile coverage in the US and pick up a borrowed carrier (like AT&T), you can still make calls and texts, but you are limited to only a few MB of data (more about that here).
-In the same way, do not switch to Project Fi if you plan to frequently leave your metropolitan area, because coverage on those carriers is not dependable nationwide.
+In the same way, do not switch to Google Fi if you plan to frequently leave your metropolitan area, because coverage on those carriers is not dependable nationwide.

 Choose T-Mobile IF:

 - You are based in the US but travel frequently outside the US.
 When I made the switch, my cellular problems (switching SIMs, finding dependable service, etc.) almost completely disappeared.

 - You are certain that T-Mobile has good coverage in your home base in the US.